Solution landscapes of ferronematics in microfluidic channels: Introduction

-Another important component of our study, is to understand the nature of both the stable and unstable solutions involved in a given pathway.
-Hence, we also investigate solution types of which there are two: full solutions, which do not contain domain walls, and order reconstruction (OR) solutions, which posses both nematic and magnetic domain walls and subsequently describe ferronematic polydomains i.e., multiple subdomains separated by domain walls.
-Polydomains are of particular interest due to their unique applications potential.
-For instance, domain walls/declination lines can be used in architecture of micro-wires, or as soft rails for the transport of colloidal particles or droplets in microfluidic channels \cite{agha}.
-More generally, ferronematics with polydomain structures would have distinct optical and/or mechanical properties if experimentally realised \cite{smalyukh}, making them interesting possibilities for applications.
-Hence, we place an emphasis on the study of OR solutions.
+We study two different types of critical points of the ferronematic energy (as introduced in \cite{bisht-2020-article}): full solutions without domain walls that exhibit smooth reorientation of the nematic directors and $\Mvec$ throughout the channel geometry, and order reconstruction (OR) solutions which possess polydomains and domain walls characterised by an abrupt jump in the nematic director and $\Mvec$ across the nematic and magnetic domain walls respectively.
+Such domain walls/disclination lines can be used in the architecture of micro-wires, or as soft rails for the transport of colloidal particles or droplets in microfluidic channels \cite{agha}.
+More generally, ferronematics with polydomain structures would have distinct optical and/or mechanical properties if experimentally realised \cite{smalyukh}, making them interesting for applications.
+We demonstrate multiple stable OR solutions and the potential of OR solutions as transition states, depending on the relative values of $l_1, l_2, \xi$ and $c$.
+In particular, we find a parameter regime where the solution landscape is entirely marked by stable OR solutions and an unstable OR-transition state, exemplifying the physical potential of these theoretical concepts.
+Of course, there remain numerous open questions about physically pertinent parameters values for $l_1, l_2, \xi, c$; questions about how to experimentally tune these parameters and the neglected physical effects in our model e.g., a stray field energy, other choices of the ferronematic free energy, etc.

 The paper is organised as follows.
 In \Cref{sec:model}, we introduce the ferronematic problem and modelling framework.
-In \Cref{sec:numerics}, we informally introduce our numerical method (precise details can be found in the SI text) before presenting our results regarding ferronematic solution landscapes.
-In our numerical study, we vary our model parameters $l$ and $c$ to investigate their impact on the multiplicity of solutions and solution types, the index of critical points and their connections on the energy landscape, hence illustrating how they may be tuned to create tailor made multistable systems with desired properties.
-Finally, in \Cref{sec:conclusion}, some conclusions and future directions are presented.
+In \Cref{sec:numerics}, we informally introduce our numerical method (precise details can be found in the SI text) before presenting the ferronematic solution landscapes.
+In our numerical study, we vary two model parameters, $l_1=l_2 := l$ and $c$, to investigate their impact on the multiplicity of solutions and solution types, the index of critical points and their connections on the energy landscape, hence illustrating how they may be tuned to create tailor made multistable systems with desired properties.
+We also discuss cases with $l_2 \neq l_1$ and their physical relevance.
+Finally, in \Cref{sec:conclusion}, some conclusions and future directions are discussed.